 - Have been granted Humanitarian leave to remain in the State

-- Have been granted permission to remain in the State by the Minister for Justice, Equality, following a determination by the Minister not to make a deportation order under Section 3 of the Immigration Act 1999.
+- Have been granted permission to remain in the State by the Minister for Justice and Equality.

 You must also fulfill all of the following three course requirements: